Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Case study: spin-less fermionic impurity

 We then consider the dynamics of a simple observable, such as the density of fermions in the impurity level, as a function of time and for different parameters (see panel figure \ref{fig:results4Panels}).
 In the left figures we plot the dynamics for different values of the coupling $\eta$ (top) and bandwidth $w$ (bottom) of the non-Markovian environment, in presence of fixed Markovian losses, pump and dephasing.
-We see that with respect to the purely Markovian dynamics, characterized by a simple exponential relaxation, the NCA approach captures important aspects related to the non-Markovian nature of the environment.
-In particular the dynamics becomes characterized by oscillations whose amplitude and frequency increase with the coupling $\eta$.
-Similarly, changing the bandwidth of the non-Markovian bath also induces damped oscillations in the evolution, which however disappear in the large bandwidth limit when an exponential relaxation is recovered.
-Overall we can notice that the Non-Markovian environment makes the dynamics substantially faster.
-For what concerns the stationary state, we notice from the bottom right plot that the average density would be independent on the energy position in the purely Markovian case, which mimics an infinite temperature fully mixed stationary state.
-As opposite the coupling to the non-Markovian bath makes the population depend strongly on the position of the energy level and gives a result which is in good agreement with the theoretical expectation, although we stress that for the non-interacting model we consider here the NCA approximation, which is based on a strong coupling expansion, is not expected to be exact.
-Finally we also study the role of dephasing: in the purely Markovian model this would not affect the average density of the impurity while the coupling to the non-Markovian bath makes a small dependence visible.
+We see that with respect to the purely Markovian dynamics, characterized by a simple exponential relaxation, the NCA approach captures aspects related to the non-Markovian nature of the environment.
+In particular the dynamics becomes characterized by oscillations whose amplitude and frequency increase with the coupling $\eta$. \cmm{Similarly, increasing the bandwidth of the non-Markovian environment reduces the oscillations in the population dynamics, which disappear in the large bandwidth limit, as it is the case for the unitary dynamics of the Resonant Level Model.
+This is not surprising, since oscillations at short-times $t\sim 1/w$ come from high-energy modes of the bath.}